tencent cloud

 Prerequisites

 Different package versions require different PHP versions.
-4.1.2 is used here as an example.
+The following uses version 4.1.2 as an example.

 wget --no-check-certificate https://pecl.php.net/get/rdkafka-4.1.2.tgz